openobserve/openobserve-docs/docs/storage.md

 This will migrate metadata.

+If you are using kubernets please change the image tag to `debug` version, like `v0.10.0` the debug tag is: `public.ecr.aws/zinclabs/openobserve:v0.10.0-debug`

+Then you can login into the pod and run the command.

 Now we will need to migrate the file list from sqlite to postgres.
 File list is the list of parquet files and acts as the file list index.:

 ```shell